digital-asset/docs.daml.com/docs/3.1/docs/concepts/ledger-model/ledger-integrity.rst

 several subtle links to the concepts of the contract law that are worth pointing out.

-First, in addition to the explicit off-ledger obligations specified in the agreement text, contracts also specify implicit **on-ledger obligations**, which result from consequences of the exercises on contracts.
+First, contracts specify implicit **on-ledger obligations**, which result from consequences of the exercises on contracts.
 For example, the `PaintOffer` contains an on-ledger obligation for `A` to transfer her IOU in case she accepts the offer.
-Agreement texts are therefore only necessary to specify obligations that are not already modeled as permissible actions on the ledger.
-For example, `P`'s obligation to paint the house cannot be sensibly modeled on the ledger, and must thus be specified by the agreement text.

-Second, every contract on a Daml ledger can simultaneously model both:

-* a real-world offer, whose consequences (both on- and off-ledger) are specified by the **Exercise** actions on the contract allowed by the contract model, and
+Second, every contract on a Daml ledger can model a real-world offer, whose consequences (both on- and off-ledger) are specified by the **Exercise** actions on the contract allowed by the contract model.

-* a real-world contract "proper", specified through the contract's (optional) agreement text.

 Third, in Daml ledgers, as in the real world, one person's rights are another person's obligations.
 For example, `A`'s right to accept the `PaintOffer` is `P`'s obligation to paint her house in case she accepts.
-In Daml ledgers, a party's rights according to a contract model are the exercise actions the party can perform according to the authorization and conformance rules.
+In Daml ledgers, a party's rights according to a contract model are the exercise actions the party can perform, based on the authorization and conformance rules.

 Finally, validity conditions ensure three important properties of the Daml ledger model, that mimic the contract law.